damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 This release has more improvements, including security fixes.
 Please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.

+### Decoupling GitLab from NGINX

+In GitLab 8.3 we are making a major behind the scenes change in how GitLab works: all HTTP requests are now proxied through gitlab-workhorse.
+This change will make it easier for GitLab developers to add features and improve GitLab usign gitlab-workhorse while also making it simpler to deploy GitLab from source, and simpler to use GitLab with Apache or HAproxy when so desired.

+We are still recommending to run GitLab with NGINX because it offers request/response buffering (not yet implemented in gitlab-workhorse) and SSL termination (not planned for gitlab-workhorse).

+If you are using our Omnibus packages and their built-in NGINX service then no action is needed when upgrading.
+If you installed GitLab from source or if you are using your own reverse proxy then you will have to check your init script (gitlab-workhorse got some new settings) and reverse proxy configuration.

+Those of you who run GitLab at a 'relative URL' (example.com/gitlab) will be pleased to hear that gitlab-workhorse now supports relative URL's.

 ## Upgrade barometer